 The Recital Johannes Liechtenauer

-This free PDF contains various German Longsword sources attributed to Liechtenauer, with their transcribed german texts, english translations and paintings (if available) and groups them by chapter.
-So if you open the Zornhau page, you’re able to directly compare three text sources and three images.
+Good news this entry is a free PDF!
+The Recital contains transcriptions of multiple Liechtenauer Longsword sources.
+Of course you also get english translations and all source paintings if available.
+So if you open the Zornhau page, you’re able to directly compare three text sources and three images with each other.

-The PDF is available under a CC license and a result of the Wiktenauer project, a free Wiki for original source texts, images and translations.
+The PDF is available under a creative commons license and is a result of the Wiktenauer project.
+Wiktenauer is a free Wiki for original source texts, images and translations.

 Fighting with the German Longsword

-Fighting with the German Longsword by Christian Tobler offers modern interpretations and step by step advice on topics rarely covered in detail in the original sources, like footwork and how to grip the sword and even providing training drills.
+Fighting with the German Longsword by Christian Tobler offers modern interpretations and step by step advice.
+It covers topics hardly discussed in the original sources, like footwork or how to grip the sword.
+It even provides training drills.

 The book isn’t based on any specific source, but on Christians experience studying and teaching german sources.